Ala-Mabrouk/Karhabti/README.md

 # Karhabti
 This application is a simple expert system that helps users choose a car based on their preferences and needs.
-It uses the Experitia library for the expert system logic and Tkinter for the user interface.
+It uses the Experta library for the expert system logic and Tkinter for the user interface.

 ## Requirements
 - Python 3.x
-- Experitia library
+- Experta library
 - Tkinter library (usually comes with Python)

 ## Screenshots